TeamHG-Memex/agnostic/docs/design.rst

 Note that Agnostic fails fast: an error in any single migration causes the entire process to be aborted.
-In order to make this process as painless as possible, Agnostic backs up the schema before it attempts to migrate it.
+In order to make this process as painless as possible, Agnostic backs up the database before it attempts to migrate it.
 This backup is automatically restored in the event of a failure.

 .. note::